Prodromoi: Macedonian prodromoi/sarissophoroi

 In the Macedonian army of Philip II and Alexander the Great, the cavalry unit termed the prodromoi carried skirmishing equipment for scouting and outpost duties, however, the cavalrymen of this unit are sometimes referred to as sarissophoroi, "pikemen" or "lancers", which leads to the conclusion that they were sometimes armed with an uncommonly long xyston (believed to be 14 ft long), though certainly not an infantry pike (sarissa).
 They acted as scouts reconnoitring in front of the army when it was on the march.
 In battle, they were used in a shock role to protect the right flank of the Companion cavalry.
 Persian light cavalry took over scouting duties when they became available to the Macedonian army following Gaugamela; the prodromoi then assumed a purely battlefield role as shock cavalry.
 Four ilai, each 150 strong, of prodromoi operated with Alexander's army in Asia.

 At Gaugamela, the prodromoi under Aretes were responsible for finally routing the Persian left wing cavalry, winning the battle in this sector.

 In the primary sources Arrian mentions that Aretes commanded the prodromoi, in the same context Curtius says that Aretes commanded the sarissophoroi.
 It would appear that the same unit of cavalry was known by both names.
 It is possible that the term prodromoi was used in two different ways in the primary sources.
 Firstly, to indicate a particular unit, the prodromoi/sarissophoroi, and secondly, for cavalry of any type engaged in detached scouting duties.

-In popular culture

-They have been featured in the video games Age of Mythology and Age of Empires Online, acting as the primary cavalry of the Greeks in both appearances.